dgoat416/Complex-Number-Calculator/README.md

  Implemented using my own implementation of a stack represented as a doubly linked list.

  # Expressions.txt
- An input file containing expressions to evaluate:
+ An input file containing expressions to evaluate: <br />
 33+2i*4+i= <br />
 22+i*22-i = <br />
 (2+3i)/(7+i)%= <br />